-S-Space College of Social Sciences (사회과학대학) Dept. of Anthropology (인류학과) Korean Anthropology Review Korean Anthropology Review Vol.3 (2019)
+S-Space College of Social Sciences (사회과학대학) Dept. of Anthropology (인류학과) Korean Anthropology Review (KAR) Korean Anthropology Review Vol.3 (2019)

 South Korean Factory Managers Transnational Life in Ho Chi Minh City